bakeyevrus/lightspeed_offloader/README.md

 - *crontab* tool for Linux

 ## Installation
+This section covers application installation topic for **development purposes**.
+Installation instructions for **production** environment is located in section *Deployment*.
 1. In order to install application dependencies execute from the root directory:
     ```shell script
     pip install -r requirements.txt
     ```
-2. If you are using the standard log config, make sure that `log/` folder exists in the directory from which you are starting the script.
+2. If you are using the standard log config, make sure that `logs/` folder exists in the directory from which you are starting the script.
 3. The application requires SFTP password and Lightspeed API secret to be present in config file.
 For the sake of security, these strings should be encrypted using `password_encryption.py` utility.
 From the root directory execute: